Smok1e/RPS/README.md

 adaptability and deceptive control.

-In a realm where every encounter is a mind game and every victory reshapes your legend, strategy is power—and prediction is survival.
+In a realm where every encounter is a mind game and every victory reshapes your legend, strategy is power and prediction is survival.
 No luck.
 No mercy.
 Just pure, elemental conflict reborn as an epic MMO experience.

 # Building